OData/Extensions/src/Microsoft.Extensions.OData.Migration/README.md

 |ODataResourceSetSerializer|Yes|Unlike in the deserialization process, because the response stream sends when closed, the method for writing a resource (WriteObject) and writing a resource inline (WriteObjectInline) are separate in serialization.
 Therefore, the ResourceSetSerializer doesn't make use of the ResourceSerializer in the same way, and must be treated differently.|
 |ODataServiceDocumentSerializer|No|No need|

-Details on each of the custom serializers can be found in the code classes under `Formatters/Serialization`.
+Details on each of the custom serializers can be found in the classes under `Formatters/Serialization`.

 # Building and Testing
 The Microsoft.Extensions.OData.Migration.Tests project, found by opening the ODataMigration.sln in VS 2017+, contains unit tests for URL translation and